Non-conjugate variational Bayes for pseudo-likelihood mixed effect models

-The first dataset we examine has been utilized in the load forecasting track of the Global Energy Competition 2014 and is readily accessible in the supplementary material of \cite{Hong2016}.
-This dataset comprises hourly load consumption and temperature data in the United States from January 2005 to December 2012, encompassing a total of 60600 observations.
-Previous studies conducted by \cite{Gaillard2016} and \cite{Fasiolo2021} have analyzed this dataset using additive quantile regression methods to predict the temporal evolution of power load consumption.
+In this section, we present a real data problem concerning the forecast of the global electricity load consumption.
+In such a context, the data are usually highly dominated by non-stationary trends, multiple seasonal cycles of different lengths, like daily, weekly and monthly patterns, heteroscedasticity and by the presence of extreme values.
+Therefore, for the management of the power supply, it is of critical importance to understand and predict the behaviour of the distribution of the load consumption, especially during exceptional events.
+To this end, a nonparametric density forecasting approach can be taken by pooling the information of several quantile estimates.
+Each conditional quantile can then be express as a non-linear function of the available meteorological, economic and social factors using an additive model specification.

-In this context, the data typically exhibit long-term non-stationary trends, multiple seasonal cycles of various amplitudes (e.g., daily, weekly, and monthly patterns), heteroscedasticity, and potential contamination from extreme values.
-Consequently, estimating multiple quantiles can provide a more comprehensive description of the data distribution than traditional mean regression.
+Here, we consider the data presented during the load forecasting track of the Global Energy Competition 2014 \citep{Hong2016}.
+The dataset collects half-hourly load consumption and temperatures over the period going from January 2005 to December 2011, resulting in a sample with $60600$ observations.
+We then estimate $5$ conditional quantiles, corresponding to $\tau = 0.05, 0.25, 0.5, 0.75, 0.95$, thus characterizing the conditional distribution of the load consumption without imposing any additional distributional assumption.